BxsedSosa/launch-school-js/js101/lesson-2/Implicit Type Coercion.md

 `Implicit Type Coercion` is when a operation with 2 different types, JS will coerce one of the values to match the other type to be able to compare them.

 When JS was created this feature was intended to be beginner friendly, but ended up being a big draw back for the programming language.
-It's good to know because older code bases may still have  `"=="`, so its good to know.
+It's good to know because older code bases may still have  `"=="`.

 Most common operations:
 - `"=="`